 In traditional investment, one can purchase a share or stock of a company which is proof that you own a relative percentage of the company.
 Companies typically sell stocks on platforms like www.stocktrades.ca to raise money for new ventures.
 However, there are other newer investment methods that companies can utilize in order to raise funds.
 One of which is through the distribution of security tokens (STOs) through blockchain technology.

-Security tokens are created and issued by a company looking to raise money, just like an ICO.
+Security tokens are created and issued by the company, just like an ICO.
 Unlike ICOs, however, security tokens are backed by real assets – whether equity, debts/loans, or investment funds, for example – similar to more traditional securities.
 As such, security tokens fall within existing securities laws and regulations.